 Our study found ZERO correlation between gun laws and accidental discharges.

-WHERE INCIDENTS OCCUR
+WHERE NEGLIGENT DISCHARGE INCIDENTS OCCUR

-So it seems that geographical location, access to guns, and even gun crime are not at all significant in the number of negligent discharges.
+So it seems that geographical location, access to guns, and even gun crime are not significant in the number of negligent discharges.
 But what about places within those states that have more guns available?
 Places like gun shows, or ranges, or even going hunting?

 RESOURCE: See our selection of gun safes